 - The plaintiff had an economic relationship with a third party, with the probability of future economic beneﬁt to the plaintiff;

-- The defendant knew of the relationship;
+- The defendant knew of the existence of the relationship;

 2. What constitutes an “existing business relationship” under California law?